streamlit/docs/content/develop/concepts/architecture/fragments.md

 fragment_two()
 ```

-When a user interacts with an input widget created inside a fragment, only the fragment reruns instead of rerunning the full script as usual.
-When a user interacts with an input widget created outside a fragment, the full script reruns as usual.
+When a user interacts with an input widget inside a fragment, only the fragment reruns instead of the full script as usual.
+When a user interacts with an input widget outside a fragment, the full script reruns as usual.

 If you run the code above, the full script will run top to bottom on your app's initial load.
-If you flip the toggle button, the first fragment will rerun which will redraw the toggle and text area in the app while leaving everything else unchanged.
+If you flip the toggle button in your running app, the first fragment will rerun which will redraw the toggle and text area while leaving everything else unchanged.
 If you then click the checkbox, the second fragment will rerun and consequently redraw the checkbox and file uploader.
 Everything else remains unchanged.
 Finally, if you click the update button, the full script will rerun and Streamlit will redraw everything.

 ![Diagram of fragment execution flow](/images/concepts/fragment_diagram.png)

 ## Fragment returns and interacting with the rest of your app

 Fragment returns are ignored on reruns so it's not recommended to define return values for your fragment functions.
 Instead, if your fragment needs to share data with the rest of your app, use Session State.
 Fragments are just functions in your script, so they can access Session State, imported modules, and other Streamlit elements like containers.
-If your fragment writes to any container that was created outside itself, not the following difference in behavior:
+If your fragment writes to any container created outside of itself, note the following difference in behavior:

-- Elements drawn in the main body of your fragment are cleared and redrawn in-place during a fragment rerun.
+- Elements drawn in the main body of your fragment are cleared and redrawn in place during a fragment rerun.
 Repeated fragment reruns will not cause additional elements to appear.
 - Elements drawn to containers outside the main body of fragment will not be cleared with each fragment rerun.
 Instead, Streamlit will draw them additively and these elements will accumulate until the next full-script rerun.

-To prevent elements from accumulating outside your fragment, use `st.empty` containers.
-If you need to trigger a full-script rerun from inside a fragment, call `st.rerun`.
+To prevent elements from accumulating in outside containers, use [`st.empty`](/develop/api-reference/layout/st.empty) containers.
+If you need to trigger a full-script rerun from inside a fragment, call [`st.rerun`](/develop/api-reference/execution-flow/st.rerun).

 ## Automate fragment reruns